schr0841/cnn_project/README.md

 ## Confusion Matrix of Results for Ensemble Model using Categorical cross entropy loss function
 ![image](https://github.com/schr0841/cnn_group_project/blob/main/cm_categorical.png)

 Above we see the confusion matrix of the ensemble model using the categorical cross entropy loss function as well as the accuracy of 88/% on the test set.
 On the validation set this accuracy increases further to be 97.5%, which is significantly better than each of the constituent pretrained models (84.4%, 75.9%, and 50.6% respectively) or the base CNN model at 29.2%.
 This is tangible evidence that shows the true benefit of ensembling applied to the unseen validation data.
+We also showed how using pre-trained models represents a significant boost in model performance over vanilla CNNs.